 Certain brands of 1-for-1 gluten free flour do work for bread recipes, but I'm not sure which ones they are and haven't tested any here.
 If you do use a 1-for-1 gluten free flour and are successful, please leave a comment sharing which brand you used!

-Whole wheat flour and almond flour won't support the gluten formation necessary to make this type of bread.
+Using 100% whole wheat flour or almond flour in this recipe won't support the gluten formation necessary to make this type of bread.
 Whole wheat flour contains the bran, which cuts through the gluten strands, making it hard to build strength into this dough.
 Almond flour is simply ground almonds, it doesn't have anything in it that will help it develop gluten or give this dough structure.

 TL;DR — Recipe Summary